Don-Haagen/Don-Haagen.github.io/_posts/2020-08-17-performance-review.md

 4. A score

 ### Manager perspective
 As a manager this is one of your most important tasks.
-Most of your employees takes this seriously and so must you, no matter what.
+Most of your employees take this seriously and so must you, no matter what.
 Always.
 If you do, you will gain respect, trust and goodwill.
 Remember that people usually do not leave companies they <ins>leave managers</ins>.

 #### How to do it
 you need to create a journal for each employee.
 This journal should contain